 Family members are an integral part of recovery and are supported in understanding how a loved one’s addiction has affected them and how they can be proactive in recovery and set healthy boundaries.
 Group therapy sessions with family members of clients are offered, as well as Al-Anon meetings and family therapy sessions with their loved one.
 Family clinicians are also available by Skype and phone for non-local family members.

 Recovery is a lifelong process taken one day at a time.
 To support our clients in maintaining and staying active in their recovery, Crossroads created the Crossroads Alumni Association (CAA).
 There are local chapter meetings for graduates of the Back Cove Women’s Residential Program and a variety of CAA-sponsored events throughout the year.
 Current and future alumni can engage in fellowship and fundraising activities to support their recovery and the Crossroads program.
 In addition, outpatient clinicians are available for follow-up care.

-Participate in the Back Cove Women’s Residential Program Today
+Participate in the Women’s Residential Program at Crossroads Today

 The Back Cove Women’s Residential Program welcomes women who are ready to remember who they wanted to be and engage in a cutting-edge, gender-responsive addiction and emotional health treatment program.Set yourself or your wife, daughter or sister up for greater success in recovery through this comprehensive program by contacting Crossroads today.